-This summer, I started going to farmer’s markets every week.
+This summer, I started going to farmers markets every Saturday.
 While not everything is organic, the produce is less processed than in grocery stores.
 And as the vendors often tell me, “no spray.”

-In food distribution systems, it is common to pick fruit before it’s ripe, so that it can survive a long transportation journey.
-Before the transportation process, food may be treated with radiation from gamma rays, x-rays, or electron beams to improve food longevity, to sterilize it, and to kill pests.
-Look for the Radura symbol to identify food that has been treated in this way.
+In food distribution systems, it’s common to pick fruit before it’s ripe so that it can survive a long transportation journey.
+Before the transportation process, food may be treated with radiation from gamma rays, x-rays, or electron beams to improve food longevity, sterilize it, and to kill pests.
+(Look for the Radura symbol to identify food that has been treated in this way.)
 Then, to ripen fruit before placing it on grocery store shelves, it may be gassed with ethylene, which reactivates the ripening process.

 Intuitively, I want my fruit and veggies to have ripened as fully and naturally as possible.
-With local farmer’s markets within blocks of my home, there’s no excuse not to eat locally and in season.
+With local farmers markets within blocks of my home, there’s no excuse not to eat food that’s grown locally and in-season.

 While wandering past the vendors, I stopped at a local honey stand.
 Curious, I asked about the giant block of beeswax and its potential uses.
 The young woman told me it could be purchased in bulk to make homemade cosmetics (think Burt’s Bees lip balm), moisturizers, or anything that required wax.

-She also rubbed it on her shoes for waterproofing.
-I asked her if it left residue, and she acknowledged that it did, but said it wasn’t overly noticeable.
+She also rubbed it on her shoes for waterproofing, although it left a slight residue.
 I had to try it.
 I bought a small stick for a $1.00 and took it home.
-I had been wanting to get rid of my spray can of shoe protectant because of its chemical content, but I wasn’t sure what to replace it with.
+I’d been wanting to get rid of my spray can of shoe protectant because of its chemical content, but I wasn’t sure what to replace it with.
 Why hadn’t I thought of beeswax before?
 I already own leather winter boots that are waterproofed with wax.

 I also bought two pounds of local raw honey in a glass container for $14.00, which is cheaper than stores.
 I sampled several kinds before settling on standard clover honey.
 Honey has many health benefits, and I believe eating local honey is a factor in why I was able to stop taking allergy medications.
 Manuka honey, in particular, is many healing properties.